Bounds for twists of $\rm GL(3)$ $L$-functions: Reducing to and

-We shall see that if one applies Poisson summation to the $r$-sum (which is the content of Lemma \ref{Key lemma}), then contribution of the zero frequency $r=0$ will give rise to the sum $S(N)$ that we are initially interested in.
-In order to bound $S(N)$, it suffices to bound $\mathcal{F}_1$ and the sum arising from the non-zero frequencies $r\neq 0$ (if we apply Poisson summation to the $r$-sum), which we denote by $\mathcal{O}$.
+We shall see that if one applies Poisson summation to the $r$-sum (which is the content of Lemma \ref{Key lemma}), then the contribution of the zero frequency $\tilde{r}=0$ ($\tilde{r}$ the variable dual to $r$) will give rise to the sum $S(N)$ that we are initially interested in.
+In order to bound $S(N)$, it suffices to bound $\mathcal{F}_1$ and the sum arising from the non-zero frequencies $\tilde{r}\neq 0$ of the dual sum, which we denote by $\mathcal{O}$.
 This observation is initially due to Holowinsky and Nelson \cite[B.4]{HN17}, in their work in the Dirichlet character twist case.

 Plugging the identity \eqref{variant to HN 2} in, we get